intel/cutlass-sycl/media/docs/cpp/xe_rearchitecture.md

 * Data needs to be broadcast/duplicated in special patterns (e.g. scales/zero points).

-A flexible and powerful way to handle all these situations is via a subgroup-scope _reorder_ operation that allows arbitrary layout changes in registers.
+A flexible and powerful way to handle all these situations is via a subgroup-scope _reorder_ operation that allows arbitrary layout changes (shuffles) in registers.
 In addition to layout changes, reorders may include data type conversions, because these conversions can often be fused into the layout conversion for more efficient code.

 The general API for a reorder looks like: